Museon: Mission

 Museon hosts educational exhibitions and programmes to communicate with a broad audience.
 A large part of all visitors are school children.
 Museon aims at transferring knowledge about man and his relation with nature and culture and provides easily accessible information about topical themes and developments in science and society.
 Currently the collection counts around 273,000 objects.

 2002 Portuguese Crown Jewels theft

-In 2002 a large part of the Portuguese Crown Jewels were stolen from the Museon, for which they were on loan for an exhibition on European Crown Jewels.
+In 2002 a large part of the Portuguese Crown Jewels were stolen from the Museon.
+They were on loan for an exhibition on European Crown Jewels.
 Following an investigation by the museum and Dutch authorities, the Dutch government paid a sum of six million euros to the Portuguese government for reparation.